 Replacing MPLS and multiple networking and security point solutions with Cato Cloud forms a network so agile and efficient it can meet today’s – and tomorrow’s – business requirements.

-Cato Cloud Offers the World’s Most Advanced SASE Architecture
+Cato Networks Offers the World’s Most Advanced SASE Architecture

 Cato automatically determines the identity or the resource connecting to the Cato Cloud regardless of location.
 The identity is attached to the flow and is used, together with other context elements, to trigger multi-factor authentication, drive application-level access control policies, determine network quality of service and continuously assess the data risk associated with the flow.